khinsen/reproducibility-with-guix/reproducibility-with-guix.md

 The time machine actually downloads the specified version of Guix and passes it the rest of the command line.
 You are running the same code again.
 Even bugs in Guix will be reproduced faithfully!
+As before, `guix environment` leaves us in a special-environment shell which needs to be terminated by Ctrl-D.

 For many practical use cases, this technique is sufficient.
 But there are two variants you should know about for more complicated situations: